Breadcrumb

 Topic Contents

 Labels on foods often claim that the food is "low-sodium" or something similar.
-Learn what these claims mean:
+Look for foods labelled "no salt added."

-- "No added salt" means there is no sodium added to the food.
+- "Unsalted" means there is no sodium added to the food.
 But the food may still contain sodium naturally.

 - "Sodium-free" means a serving has less than 5 milligrams (mg) of sodium.